 Marketing infant formula in Australia

-The MAIF Agreement outlines obligations for companies making and selling infant formula to ensure:
+The MAIF Agreement outlined obligations for companies making and selling infant formula to ensure:

 • the proper use of formula